+History and Politics

+TITLE OF COURSE: Debating Democracy (PLI020)

+LEVEL: I

-History and Politics TITLE OF COURSE: Debating Democracy LEVEL: I CREDIT VALUE: 15 CONTACT TUTOR: Dr Robert Busby TUTOR'S EMAIL: busbyr@hope.ac.uk SYNOPSIS: This semester one Politics course will examine Democratic theory, from Athens to Rousseau.
+CREDIT VALUE: 15

+CONTACT TUTOR: Dr Robert Busby TUTOR'S EMAIL: busbyr@hope.ac.uk

+SYNOPSIS: This semester one Politics course will examine Democratic theory, from Athens to Rousseau.
 It then considers new democratic theories today (eg. party democracy, pluralism and participative democracy).
 It finishes by exploring challenges to democracy (eg. Communism, fascism, fundamentalism).

 ASSESSMENT: 2,000 word essay or a 2,000 word report.

+TITLE OF COURSE: Democracy in Britain (PLII023)

+LEVEL: I

+CREDIT VALUE:15

+CONTACT TUTOR: Danny Rye

+TUTOR'S EMAIL: ryed@hope.ac.uk

+SYNOPSIS: This course focuses on Institutions of British politics such as Parliament, Government and Devolution.
+Students will study elections and parties in the UK and gain an understanding of the British political system.
+Using academic literature and through lectures and seminars, students will also engage with the social and economic dimensions such as the role of media, role of public opinion and role of interest groups.
+For more information, please contact holmesm@hope.ac.uk

+ASSESSMENT: Essay and report..

-TITLE OF COURSE: Democracy in Europe LEVEL: I CREDIT VALUE:15 CONTACT TUTOR: Dr Michael Holmes TUTOR'S EMAIL: holmesm@hope.ac.uk SYNOPSIS: In Democracy in Europe, students will study various aspects of politics in Europe.
-In particular, the course will explore democratisation in western Europe (e.g. Germany, France, Spain, Greece).
-Alongside this will be the investigation of post-communist democratisation with examples from central and western Europe and Russia.
-The democratic deficit of the European Union will also be explored.
-ASSESSMENT: 2,000 word essay or a 2,000 word report.
-TITLE OF COURSE: Continental European History c.1648-1945 LEVEL: I CREDIT VALUE: 30 CONTACT TUTOR: Dr John Appleby TUTOR'S EMAIL: applebj@hope.ac.uk SYNOPSIS: This History course explores the making of modern Europe in terms of political, social and intellectual developments.
+TITLE OF COURSE: Continental European History c.1648-1945 (HISI036) LEVEL: I CREDIT VALUE: 30 CONTACT TUTOR: Dr Stephen McLoughlin TUTOR'S EMAIL: mclougs@hope.ac.uk SYNOPSIS: This History course explores the making of modern Europe in terms of political, social and intellectual developments.
 Lectures will introduce students to key topics ranging from the age of Louis XIV to the twentieth century.
 Topics will include the Enlightenment; the French Revolution and Napoleonic wars; European colonial activity and great power rivalry.
 Themes to be addressed include the role of religion, revolution and nationalism in different forms and contexts.
 ASSESSMENT: Two 2,000 word coursework pieces.

-TITLE OF COURSE: Gender and Society in Early Modern England and North America: Witchcraft and Witch Beliefs LEVEL: I CREDIT VALUE: 30 CONTACT TUTOR: Dr John Appleby TUTOR'S EMAIL: applebj@hope.ac.uk SYNOPSIS: This History course explores the development of witch beliefs and witch hunting in early modern England and North America ranging across the period from c.
+TITLE OF COURSE: Witchcraft and Witch Beliefs in Early Modern England and North America (HISI035) LEVEL: I CREDIT VALUE: 30 CONTACT TUTOR: Dr John Appleby TUTOR'S EMAIL: applebj@hope.ac.uk SYNOPSIS: This History course explores the development of witch beliefs and witch hunting in early modern England and North America ranging across the period from c.
 1540 to 1720.
 Lectures will introduce students to key topics covering the medieval background and the spread of witchcraft beliefs in Europe, paying specific attention to the English experience and its transfer to North America.
 Themes to be addressed include the role of gender and community fears in fuelling the spread of witchcraft.
 ASSESSMENT: Two 2,000 word coursework pieces.
-TITLE OF COURSE: New Agendas in War and Peace LEVEL: H CREDIT VALUE: 15 CONTACT TUTOR: Dr Stefanie Kappler TUTOR'S EMAIL: kapples@hope.ac.uk SYNOPSIS: This International Relations course explores conceptual approaches to war and peace (e.g. rationalism, Foucault, gender and International Relations).
-New agendas in contemporary conflict (e.g class and conflict, ethnicity and the role of ICT) will be studied.
-Students will develop skills and knowledge in interpretation and analysis linked to new directions in International Relations.
-ASSESSMENT: 2,000 word essay or a 2,000 word report.